AztecProtocol/engineering-designs/docs/faucets/dd.md

 - Forge tests with 100% coverage on the `FeeAssetHandler`
 - Forge tests with 100% coverage on the `StakingAssetHandler`
 - e2e test that the `bridge-erc20` utility works
-- e2e test that sequencer client respects the `MAX_BLOCK_MANA` environment variable
-- e2e test that the sequencer client respects the contract-specified mana target
 - Manual testing of adding a validator using the new flow on discord
 - Verify that a validator added via discord may be removed as expected
 - Verify that adding a validator grants a "validator" role in discord